 In 1987, Raymond got married and became a father two years later.
 Faced with the prospect of raising a child in Manhattan, Raymond decided to move his family back to Austin, Texas, in 1990.
 At first, he had the idea of enrolling in court reporting school so that he could make money as a court reporter by day and write by night.
 However, this plan didn’t suit him, and the computer game industry came calling once again.

 Answering an ad in the local paper, Raymond landed a job as a writer for Origin Systems Inc., one of the best and most-respected computer game companies in America.
 His first assignment was a prestigious one—head writer on the latest installment of the popular “Ultima” series.
 This became ULTIMA VII—THE BLACK GATE, published in 1992.
-His credit on the game was “Screenplay and Story Direction,” but for all intents and purposes, he was a co-designer with Richard Garriott and led a team of writers to create the plotline, dialogue for over 250 characters, and “direct” the staging of the plot and subplots.
+His credit on the game was “Screenplay and Story Direction,” and he led a team of writers to create the plotline, dialogue for over 250 characters, and “direct” the staging of the plot and subplots.

 An offer from MicroProse Software Inc., in Hunt Valley, Maryland, was too good to pass up, so in the summer of 1992, Raymond moved his family across country again to become a full fledged “game designer.”
 At MicroProse, Raymond designed and wrote the critically-acclaimed adventure game, RETURN OF THE PHANTOM.
 Unfortunately, in the summer of 1993, MicroProse was forced to lay off almost half of their employees because of financial problems, and Raymond was one of the casualties.